LogicAuto-Offical/Terminal-X/SECURITY.md

-Check https://termux.dev/security for info on Termux security policies and how to report vulnerabilities.
+Check https://terminal-x.org for info on Terminal X security policies and how to report vulnerabilities.